Nigeria’s housing market stabilizing, amidst improving economic conditions

 "Unarguably, people are moving down south.
 The insurgency is really affecting the construction industry negatively," said Fred Akinloye, former chairman of Nigerian Institution of Estate Surveyors and Valuers (NIESV) Kano State Chapter.
 "Property values have gone down considerably because demand is very low."

 "The [property] vacancy rate is as high as 30 percent in Yobe, Adamawa, Borno, Katsina and Kano," according to online newspaper BusinessDay.

-In 2000, the government implemented a number of reforms to stimulate the housing sector.
-These included establishing the Real Estate Developers Association of Nigeria and the Ministry of Lands, Housing and Urban Development, as well as restructuring the housing finance system through the Federal Mortgage Bank of Nigeria (FMBN).
+This follows earlier efforts.
+In 2000, the government established the Real Estate Developers Association of Nigeria and the Ministry of Lands, Housing and Urban Development, as well as restructuring the housing finance system through the Federal Mortgage Bank of Nigeria (FMBN).

 Computerized land registries have also been introduced in Lagos and Abuja to address the lengthy registration process.
 In August 2010, the governor of Lagos State also signed a bill establishing the Lagos State Mortgage Board whose mandate is "to generate an environment that enables access to mortgage finance".